SoSly/RiverTale/docs/features/rivers/River Terrain Architecture.md

 ### Elevation at Confluence

 All inlets must arrive at the same elevation—the confluence's target elevation.
-Both Pass 1 and Pass 2 rivers share elevation context (Pass 2 inherits baseline from parent Pass 1 cell), so steep drops from pass differences alone shouldn't occur.
+All rivers within a region share elevation context from the region's distance-to-ocean, so steep drops shouldn't occur from network position alone.

-For steep elevation differences between inlets from other factors (unusual terrain, basin edges), the higher inlet's final subcells use gradual descent to reach the confluence elevation.
+For steep elevation differences between inlets from other factors (unusual terrain, basin edges), the higher inlet's final cells use gradual descent to reach the confluence elevation.
 Future waterfall features will replace this with vertical drops where appropriate.

 ## BASIN: Endorheic Feature

-The Endorheic feature handles cells that are basin terminuses—flow-based local minima where rivers collect.
-Unlike the subcell-level features above, BASIN operates at cell level.
+The endorheic feature handles regions that are basin terminuses—flow-based local minima where rivers collect.
+This is a region feature, operating at region scale rather than cell scale.

 ### When Basins Form

-A cell becomes a basin when it has no participating neighbor with lower density and is not ocean.
+A region becomes a basin when it has no participating neighbor with lower density and is not ocean.
 Water flows in but has nowhere to flow out.
-The cell is a local minimum in the drainage network.
+The region is a local minimum in the drainage network.

 ### Basin Termination

-When a river reaches a basin cell:
+When a river reaches a basin region:

-1. The entry subcell receives a TERMINUS feature (Mouth)
+1. The entry cell receives a TERMINUS feature (mouth)
-2. The cell receives a BASIN feature (Endorheic)
+2. The region receives a BASIN feature (endorheic)
 3. The terminus flows into the basin pool

 Unlike coastal or lakeshore termination, the river does not pathfind toward existing water.
 The entry point IS the terminus—there's no pre-existing water to find.

 ### Pool Creation

-The Endorheic feature creates a pool of standing water at the basin.
+The endorheic feature creates a pool of standing water at the basin.
 Pool characteristics:

 - **Location**: Centered on or near the river entry point
-- **Size**: Scales with cell size.
-Large cells (4096 blocks) produce moderately-sized pools.
-Small cells (256 blocks) may fill the entire cell.
+- **Size**: Scales with region size.
+Large regions (4096 blocks) produce moderately-sized pools.
+Small regions (256 blocks) may fill the entire region.
 - **Depth**: Shallow relative to river channels.
 Basins are collection points, not deep lakes.
 - **Shape**: Organic, following terrain contours where possible